Student Handbook

 - Any other outcome listed in this procedure below may also be imposed on an interim basis.

-In all cases in which an interim action is imposed, the individual will be given the opportunity to meet with the SSAO prior to such action being imposed, or as soon thereafter as reasonably possible, to show cause why the interim action should not be implemented.
+In all cases in which an interim action is imposed, the student will be given the opportunity to meet with the SSAO prior to such action being imposed, or as soon thereafter as reasonably practicable, to show cause why the interim action should not be implemented.
 The SSAO shall have sole discretion to implement or stay an interim action, and to determine its conditions and duration.
 Violation of an interim action may be grounds for imposition of an outcome, up to and including expulsion.

 Conduct Resolution Pathways